 Inspection of the Electrode

 The copper body of the electrode must be shiny and clean, even when it has reached the end of its useful life — any greyish heat discolouration can indicate that there is a cooling problem.
 Since the electrode operates at extremely high temperatures, the tip of the electrode wears.
-On inspection of the used electrode, if you notice the pit to be off-centred, it can indicate a problem with the gas flow that may be due to a wrong gas flow setting or because of a damaged or incorrect swirl ring.
+On inspection of the used electrode, if you notice the pit to be off-centered, it can indicate a problem with the gas flow that may be due to a wrong gas flow setting or because of a damaged or incorrect swirl ring.
 A deep electrode pit may be an indicator that the electrode is close to failure.

 Sometimes, operators may discard electrodes as being the cause of poor cut quality; however, the cut quality may be due to other factors such as wrong gas pressure, cutting speed, etc. So, all the other parts and aspects of the plasma torch must be inspected properly before attributing the blame for poor cut quality to the electrode and discarding it.